edeniyanda/edeniyanda/README.md

 ## Hi there 👋

 I'm Eden Iyanda, a passionate programmer, physicist, and tech enthusiast.
 I'm dedicated to exploring the intersection of science and technology.
 My journey began with a deep curiosity about how things work, leading me to dive into various programming languages, frameworks, and technologies.
-I believe in the power of technology to transform lives and solve real-world problems.

 ## 🚀 About Me